zweedao/Noisy-Speech-Recognition/README.md

 - Recognize speech using convolutional neural network.

-Please see the iPython Notebooks in this repo for full code & graphics.
+Please see the iPython Notebooks in this repo for full code graphics, and results.